California Gov. Gavin Newsom gets graded by San Francisco residents

 "Definitely we need to look at our homeless issue," the man in the jean jacket told Fox News.

-Another man agreed: "I wish the homeless problem was a lot better.
+Another man agreed: "I wish the homeless problem was a lot better."